ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 *	Update file share and mount target name.
 * Create replication between the source file share and a replica file share.
 * Fail over to a replica file share when the source share is compromised.
 Fall back to the original share when the issue is resolved.
 * Add, manage, and delete file share user tags.
+Create and manage access management tags.

 ### Who do I contact to help with any issues?
 What information do I need to provide?
 {: faq}